aeldelaney/crick-crack-the-krakens-back/README.md

   - Turning the flashlight on and off creates noise
   - The flashlight has a rechargeable battery that runs out, so the player must return to base periodically to recharge
 - There is a sound meter to display how loud the player is being relative to the envrionment
-- There is a base status to display how structurally sound the udnerwater base is
+- There is a base status to display how structurally sound the underwater base is
 - If the player dies, they reset to their last save

 ### Objective